 Services offered by Holiday Ways Tours and Travel

 Incentives & Meetings

 Incentive tours, corporate events, team building activities, conferences and congreses – Holiday Ways Tours and Travel can help Your company in organizing successful MICE event for employees and managers.

-Holiday Ways Tours and Travel offers top bus services in Romania and Central and Eastern Europe.We provide transport solutions for other travel agencies, for group tours, business groups and participants of corporate events.
+Holiday Ways Tours and Travel offers top bus services in Romania and Central and Eastern Europe.We provide transport solutions for group tours, business groups and participants of corporate events.
 Holiday Ways Tours and Travel trademarks are low prices, comfortable buses (from 8 to 50 seats) and availability even in the highest season.